MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2016-release-notes.md

 ms.workload: "Active"
 ---
 # SQL Server 2016 Release Notes
-  This topic describes limitations and issues with SQL Server 2016 releases.
+  This article describes limitations and issues with SQL Server 2016 releases.

  **Try it out:**